RaspberryPiFoundation/lesson_format/examples/example.md

 			move [speed] steps
 			if on edge, bounce
 	```
+	To stop the ghost getting stuck we need to make her go back the other way when it touches the edge of the screen.
+Edit your existing script by adding a  an `if on edge, bounce` block below your
+`move speed steps` block.

 + To stop the ghost flipping upside down, click on the `only face left-right` button in the Sprite Summary area.

 ##Test Your Project { .flag}